devrsi0n/chirpy/README.md

 ## 📀 Self-hosted

 You can have a [self-hosted](https://chirpy.dev/docs/self-hosted) version of Chirpy.
 Both the Cloud and self-hosted versions are equal.
-You need 2 servers to install, run and maintain a Chirpy instance.
+You need 2 servers and 2 domains to install, run and maintain multiple instances.

 ## 🍡 Tech stacks